rmcwhae/russellmcwhae.ca/content/journal/siffleur-sufferfest.md

 I’ve often wondered in the outdoors about the degree to which success or failure on an objective depends on conditions versus preparation.
 If conditions are appropriate, a lack of fitness or experience, or gear issues, can be limiting factors.
 Conversely, top fitness and dialled gear cannot overcome impossible conditions.
 In 2021, conditions shut us down.
 Now, in 2024, success seemed less contingent on conditions than it would be on capability.

-The traverse starts at the Kootenay Plains trailhead (confusingly in Banff National Park _not_ Kootenay National Park) east of the Saskatchewan River.
-It follows a largely valley-bottom route south to Lake Louise, about 85 km.
-It is not a common traverse as it has relatively few hills.
-This means a few things: few ski turns, with similarly minor avalanche risk, making it appropriate as a mid-winter mission.
+The traverse starts at the Kootenay Plains trailhead (confusingly in Banff National Park _not_ Kootenay National Park) east of the Saskatchewan River crossing.
+It follows a largely valley-bottom route south to Lake Louise over about 85 km.
+It is not a common traverse as it is relatively flat.
+This means few ski turns—thus minor avalanche risk, making it appropriate as a mid-winter mission.
 Think of it more as a “winter backpacking” objective.
 We were hoping for more snow coverage than the last time in mid-April and would take the tradeoff of less daylight hours.

 Our plan was to winter camp for three nights, which would bring us to Skoki Lodge on day four.
 I needed to get back to work on day five, so my initial plan was to skip the final night at Skoki and complete the final 10 km ski out before driving back to Revy at the end of day four.

 As we all come from different cities (Calgary, Vancouver, Revelstoke), it made sense to spend a night at a hotel in Lake Louise organizing group gear.
 Creature comforts like this have gotten easier to indulge in over the years, compared to a younger version of me that would have insisted on dirtbag camping at the trailhead (and balked at the $82 for one third of a hotel room).

-After the deep freeze of mid-January 2024, a warm weather window opened (and has not closed by the time of this writing).
-We left Lake Louise around five in the morning on day one to stash cars at Lake Louise ski hill then headed north to Kootenay Plains.
+After the deep freeze of mid-January 2024, a warm weather window opened.
+We left Lake Louise around five in the morning on day one to stash cars at Lake Louise Ski Resort then headed north to Kootenay Plains.
 We started in the dark, a trend that would continue over the next four days.

 The route starts by following a hiking trail in the forest that turns into a straight cutline.
 Travel was quick enough at the beginning, but, the farther into the wilderness we got, the more overgrown the trail became.
 In some places, fallen trees blocked the trail for tens of metres, making progress infuriatingly slow.